 - Other large expenses: Homeowners may take out an unsecured loan to take care of home repairs or improvements that doesn’t involve using their home as collateral.
 One example of this type of loan is a home equity loan.
 Or, parents may sometimes sign for a loan to help pay for their child’s school expenses without taking out additional student loans.
 Additionally, couples looking to pay for a large wedding may also want to borrow funds for it with a signature loan.

-As the case with any type of debt, individuals need to make sure that going into debt is worth the trouble.
+As with any type of debt, individuals and families need to make sure that going into debt is worth the trouble.

-“When considering a signature loan, it is always best to take into account whether or not the loan fits into your budget,” said Leslie H. Tayne, founder of Tayne Law Group P.C. and author of “Life & Debt.”
+“When considering a signature loan, it is always best to take into account whether or not the loan fits into your budget,” Leslie H. Tayne, a debt relief lawyer based in New York, told Student Loan Hero.

-“Signature loans usually can be taken out very quickly, potentially with lower interest rates than credit cards, dependent on the borrower’s history,” said Ray Sturm, CEO of AlphaFlow.
-“That speed can make them convenient when an unexpected, larger expense pops up, or if credit card bills need to be consolidated. ”
+“Signature loans usually can be taken out very quickly, potentially with lower interest rates than credit cards, dependent on the borrower’s history,” said Ray Sturm, CEO of AlphaFlow, an investment company that provides real estate loans.

 Negative impact on credit.
-While reputable lenders allow you to prequalify with a soft credit check, completing the application process for a signature loan will likely require a person to have their credit report pulled.
+While reputable lenders allow you to prequalify with a soft credit check, completing the application process for a signature student loan will require a hard check.
 This pull will cause a small drop in their credit score, but it will only last for a couple of months.
-Along with that dip, if they don’t get approved for the signature loan, it can give off a bad impression when trying to apply for another loan.
+Along with that dip, if they don’t get approved for the signature student loan, it can give off a bad impression when trying to apply for another loan.
 Lenders could view multiple applications as a sign of financial instability.

-Higher interest rate.
+Potentially higher interest rate.
 Signature loans, as the name implies, need only a signature to take out the loan.
 With no collateral attached to the loan, the financial institution takes on more risk.
 More risk means the bank may require a higher interest rate on the loan.
 With that said, you could score a lower rate if you have good credit, a creditworthy cosigner or opt for a variable rate over fixed.

 “A disadvantage can be the interest rate depending upon your personal situation,” said David Bakke, a personal finance expert at Money Crashers.
 “They’ll be rather high, but probably less than that of other loan options, such as a payday loan.”

-The signature loan may have a more favorable rate than a credit card, but it will still have a higher rate than a car or mortgage.
-If the loan is used for a luxury expense like paying for a vacation or a wedding, it’s a matter of determining whether the additional interest is worth having the funds made available right away.
+The signature loan may have a more favorable rate than a credit card, but could still have a higher rate than a car or mortgage.
+Some private student loan borrowers lament double-digit rates on their debt.

 May be hard to qualify for.
-Since signature loans don’t require collateral, they can be harder to qualify for.
+Since signature student loans don’t require collateral, they can be harder to qualify for.
 Lenders may require a higher minimum credit score requirement than with a secured loan.
 Your income and outstanding debts may also be considered.
 If your credit file is thin or bruised and you need a signature loan, you may need to find a cosigner.

-Obtaining a signature loan is not much different than getting any other loan:
+Obtaining a signature student loan is not much different than getting any other loan:

-As you find potential lenders, consider factors like customer ratings, the rates being offered, and what fees they may charge you.
+As you find potential student loan lenders, consider factors like customer ratings, the rates offered and what fees they may charge you.

 Get preapproval offers: Many lenders allow you to apply for preapproval with a soft credit check.
 Doing so allows you to see what rates you may qualify for without harming your credit score.
 You can often apply for preapproval on a lender’s website.
 However, some lenders may take applications by phone or by mail.

-Compare offers: Once you have preapproval offers, you can better determine which lender is your best option.
-You’ll need to decide for yourself what you’re looking for in a signature loan.
+Compare offers: Once you have preapproval offers, you can better determine which lender is the best option for you.
+You’ll need to decide for yourself what you’re looking for in a signature student loan.
 You may consider, for example: